MRes Translational Medicine: Interdisciplinary Molecular Medicine / Overview

 We do not require previous research experience or a developed research proposal from applicants.

 Intercalating students must have satisfactorily completed Years 1 to 3 of the MBChB.
 For St Andrews students, this includes the 3-year course and the following year in Manchester (Year 3 of the Manchester course).

 Please apply via our online application form .
 See the Advice to applicants section for details of the supporting documents we require with your application form.

 We recommend you apply as early as possible.
 The closing date for applications is 9 July 2018.
 We reserve the right to close applications earlier if the course is full.

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-Our MRes in Translational Medicine (Interdisciplinary Molecular Medicine) provides intense training in 'omics' skills and techniques such as genetics, genomics, transcriptomics, proteomics and metabolomics.
+- Receive training in omics skills and techniques including genetics, genomics, transcriptomics, proteomics and metabolomics.

 The fees quoted above will be fully inclusive for the course tuition, administration and computational costs during your studies.

 All fees for entry will be subject to yearly review and incremental rises per annum are also likely over the duration of courses lasting more than a year for UK/EU students (fees are typically fixed for international students for the course duration at the year of entry).